-And depending on where you ended up after graduation, you may not be able to afford it.
-There are also other circumstances that may make repayment difficult, including going back to school, going into active duty, or losing a job.
+But depending on where life takes you after graduation, you may not be able to afford it.
+There are plenty of circumstances that may make repayment difficult, including going back to school, going into active military duty, and losing a job.

 As such, it’s important to know how to pause student loan payments when you can’t afford them.
 Depending on who your lender is, though, the options can vary.